mcneel/developer.rhino3d.com/content/en/guides/rhinopython/python-procedures/index.md

 ```python
 import rhinoscriptsyntax, time, math
 ```
-To access procedures in imported modeles, prefix the function with the imported model name, seperated by a period (.):
+To access procedures in imported modules, prefix the function with the imported model name, separated by a period (.):

 ```python
 import time